-Chambal Valley as the name suggests is located on the banks of Chambal River.
-The River creates a natural divide between the states of Uttar Pradesh and Madhya Pradesh almost making you feel that it is Chambal that is dividing the northern and central India.
+Chambal Valley as the name suggests is located on the banks of the Chambal River.
+The River creates a natural divide between the states of Uttar Pradesh and Madhya Pradesh almost making you feel that it is this river that is dividing northern and central India.

 Chambal Ghati & its Ravines

-As I walked on these ravines as part of large travel writers’ group and with UP tourism taking care of us, I wondered how it would be to walk alone on these Chambal Ravines.
-Would the ghosts of well known bandits who call themselves Rebels instead of Bandits speak to me?
+As I walked on these ravines as part of a large travel writers’ group and with UP tourism taking care of us, I wondered how it would be to walk alone on these ravines.
+Would the ghosts of well-known bandits who call themselves Rebels instead of Bandits speak to me?
 Would I be able to hear stories of their hay days from the villagers?
 Those questions remain but it was an experience to walk on those uneven surfaces and go down the ravines to meet the river.

 Walking to the river we saw it flowing as silently as possible.
 It was like a band of blue in the middle of muddy ravines.
 Boats plied between the two shores taking villagers from one end to another.
 With no road or bridge connecting the two shores, a mid-sized boat made rounds between the two shores.

 However, it seems today the very curse has become its blessing.
 Chambal River is the most pristine of rivers in India today.
-If you want to see the riverine eco-system of a unpolluted river you need to take a ride down the Chambal River.
+If you want to see the riverine eco-system of an unpolluted river you need to take a ride down this river.

-Geographically, Chambal River originates from Vindhyas near Indore in Madhya Pradesh.
-It travels about 1000 km’s carving boundaries between MP and Rajasthan and then MP and UP before merging with the Yamuna.
+Geographically, the Chambal River originates from Vindhyas near Indore or the Malwa region in Madhya Pradesh.
+It travels about 1000 km carving boundaries between MP and Rajasthan and then MP and UP before merging with the Yamuna.

-When you take a boat ride on the Chambal river, you get to birds on its banks.
-There are various species of storks, falcons, babblers etc. In the river, be prepared to meet Ghariyals – many of them would be swimming or taking a siesta on the banks of Chambal River.
+When you take a boat ride on the river, you get to see birds on its banks.
+There are various species of Storks, Falcons, Babblers, etc. In the river, be prepared to meet Ghariyals – many of them would be swimming or taking a siesta on the banks of the river.

-It is one of the best places to watch birds and crocodiles in India perhaps.
+It is one of the best places to watch birds and river crocodiles in India perhaps.

 Chambal is a unique river that is not only cursed as per the traditional beliefs in a land that worships its rivers.
 It is a river on whose banks, outlaws ruled for the longest of time.